hendisantika/spring-boot-email-tools/README.md

 ## Exception handling

 This library uses Zalando's [Problems for Spring Web MVC library](https://github.com/zalando/problem-spring-web).
-To have an explicit handling of library specificy exceptions thrown by spring-boot-email-tools, just define your controller advice as follows.
+To have an explicit handling of library specific exceptions thrown by _spring-boot-email-tools_, just define your controller advice as follows.

 ```java
 @ControllerAdvice